UNDERPINNING YOUR EXISTING FOUNDATIONS

 If you are planning renovations to your home, get one of the team to check your foundations prior to works starting.

 DO I HAVE TO MOVE FROM THE PROPERTY

-Repiling and Underpin Foundation Repair is sometimes called “crawl space” repairs.
-This is the process of installing new foundation piles and footings where the existing concrete blocks and/or wooden piles have failed over time and where access is via the"crawl space".
-In many instances you will not have to vacate the property, however depending on the extent of the work needed (such as if areas of the flooring needs to be removed) you may have to temporarily move out.
+Repiling and Underpin Foundation Repair is sometimes called subfloor repairs.
+This is the process of installing new foundation piles and footings where the existing concrete blocks and/or wooden piles have failed over time and where access is via the subfloor hatch.
+In many instances you will not have to vacate the property, however depending on the extent of the work needed (such as if areas of the flooring need to be removed) you may have to temporarily move out.
 Please contact us for further details.